auv1107/brew/docs/Deprecating-Disabling-and-Removing-Formulae.md

 - the upstream repository has been removed
 - the project has no license

-Popular formulae (i.e. have more than 999 [analytics installs in the last 30 days](https://formulae.brew.sh/analytics/install/30d/)) should not be disabled without a deprecation period of at least six months even if e.g. they do not build from source and do not have a license.
+Popular formulae (i.e. have more than 999 [analytics installs in the last 30 days](https://formulae.brew.sh/analytics/install/30d/)) should be deprecated for at least six months even if e.g. they do not build from source and do not have a license before being disabled.

 Unpopular formulae (i.e. have fewer than 1000 [analytics installs in the last 30 days](https://formulae.brew.sh/analytics/install/30d/)) can be deprecated immediately for any of the reasons above e.g. they cannot be built from source on any supported macOS version or Linux.